fusionlanguage/fut/ci.md

 Note that `uint` is _not_ 32-bit unsigned integer, but a 31-bit one.
 As such, it doesn't provide an extended range over `int`.
-It only serves as a message of "negative number not allowed".
+It only serves as a documentation that a negative number is not allowed.
 `byte` corresponds to `byte` in Java, even though it is _signed_ in Java.
 This is accomplished by `cito` injecting `& 0xff` in every retrieval of a `byte` value.